======================================================================

 nervosa have been employing algospeak.
 Euphemisms like "cheese pizza"

-and "touch the ceiling" are used to promote child sexual abuse
+and "touch the ceiling" are used to refer to child pornography.

 On TikTok, moderation decisions can result in consequences such as